Expat In France: How To Get A UK Mortgage

 The wheels of bureaucracy do not move as slowly in the UK as you may have (frustratedly) become used to in France.
 But there’s no doubt that purchasing property from outside the country is more complicated.

-A broker will be able to move things along as fast as possible for you, acting as your intermediary to a lender and packaging together all the information they will need to make you the most advantageous offer
+A good expat mortgage broker will be able to move things along as fast as possible for you, acting as your intermediary to a lender and packaging together all the information they will need to make you the most advantageous offer

 Contact Clifton Private Finance to speak to a broker experienced in expatriate finance.